Meet the nurse who can harm you then heal you

 Efobi hopes her combined life experiences can resonate far and wide as she encounters a diverse range of patients in her nursing career and trains people from white belt to black belt in taekwondo.

-"At the end, I want to have a legacy where someday we in our Panamai schools in West Africa will all come together to take a picture and see all the masters and grandmasters the organisation has produced," she said.
+"In the end, I want to have a legacy where some day we in our Panamai schools in West Africa will all come together to see all the masters and grandmasters the organisation has produced," she said.

 "I see us sitting down and everybody in a picture.
 It's a thing of pride."